Battle of Banavar

-Battle of Banavar was a land battle fought between the Maratha Empire and the Kingdom of Mysore in the year 1682.
-The Mysore forces under King Chikka Devaraja defeated the Maratha forces and their allies under Sambhaji, forcing him to retreat temporarily.
+Battle of Banavar was a land battle fought between the Maratha Empire and the Kingdom of Mysore in the year 1682.The Mysore forces under King Chikka Devaraja defeated the Maratha forces and their allies under Sambhaji, forcing him to retreat temporarily.

 Background

 Sambhaji's grandfather Shahaji had conquered territories in the modern state of Karnataka.
 Mohammed Adil Shah, Sultan of Bijapur granted him the Jagir of Bangalore.
 This was the entry of the Marathas in the Southern India.

 Shivaji had established Maratha territories in the Southern India in his two-year-long campaign of 1676–78.
 The Maratha Empire and the Kingdom of Mysore were the main contenders to dominate the region.
 The relationship between the two kingdoms was hostile.
 Marathas attacked Srirangapatna in 1681, but they were defeated.
 Trichinapoly, which was under Chokkanath, the ruler of Madurai, was coveted by Chikkadevaraya.
 Chokkanath called for the help of Jinji's Maratha commander Harji Mahadik.
 Kumarayya, the Mysore commander, with a view to isolating Chokkanath from the Marathas tried to bribe Harji Mahadik liberally thinking that he would prove disloyal to Sambhaji and give as assurance of leaving Jinji.
 Meanwhile, Kumarayya had stealthily written to Chikkadevaraya requesting him to send reinforcements immediately.
 But his letter fell into the hands of Marathas.

 When Haraji learnt all this, he was furious and was determined to attack the Mysore capital Srirangapattana itself with all his might.
 He despatched a big force under the command of Dadaji Kakade, Jaitaji Katkar and others against Srirangapattana.
 Entering the Mysore territory these commanders encamped at Kottatti and Kasalagere situated in the modern Mandya district.
 Chikkadevaraya immediately ordered Kumarayya to attack Harji.
 Maratha Sardar Harji Raje Mahadik then defeated the Mysore general Kumaraiya.
 Both forces had tried to subdue each other resulting in a stalemate.
-Sambhaji meanwhile tried to form a Deccan alliance against the Mughal Emperor Aurangzeb.
-Chikkadevaraya allied himself with Aurangzeb and executed the Maratha generals Dadaji Kakade, Jaitaji Katkar and Santaji Nimbalkar.
-This enraged Sambhaji and he attacked the Kingdom of Mysore in June 1682 with his allies the Nayakas of Keladi and Qutb Shahi dynasty.
+Sambhaji attacked the Kingdom of Mysore in June 1682 with his allies - the Nayakas of Keladi and Qutb Shahi dynasty.
 Allied forces reached Banavar in June 1682.
-Lingappa, the Mysore officer at Banavar told this news to Chikkadevaraya.
+Lingappa, the Mysore officer at Banavar, told this news to Chikkadevaraya.